Civic Engagement & Participation

-For too long, systems of power and oppression have discouraged and disincentivized low-income, racialized, trans, and disabled women from engaging in politics at a local level - from attending council meetings, providing feedback on policies, to running for elected office.
+For too long, systems of power and oppression have discouraged and disincentivized low-income, Indigenous, racialized, trans, and disabled women from engaging in politics at a local level—from attending council meetings, providing feedback on policies, to running for and being elected to office.

-Women and girls comprise more than half the world’s population, but policymakers frequently do not consider, or include the impact and the legacy of policies on women and girls, or the diversity of their needs and capacities.
+Women and girls comprise more than half the world’s population, but policymakers frequently do not consider or include the impact and the legacy of policies on women and girls, or the diversity of their needs and capacities.
 Cities rarely include women and girls at the policy making, planning or implementation stage of urban issues.
+When women are not at the table, women's issues become invisible.

-Having greater diversity of women involved and engaged in civic issues can yield positive impacts for all women and girls as well as other oppressed groups.
+Having greater diversity of women involved and engaged in civic issues can yield positive impacts for all women and girls as well as other groups who have been made oppressed.

 Find out more about civic engagement and participation workshops for your organization and community group.